Homeowners Insurance

 States Most at Risk for Winter Weather Property Damage

-Winter weather has caused an estimated $64.1 million in property damage in the U.S. in 2022.
-Here are the states most at risk.
+Winter weather has already caused an estimated $61.8 million in property damage in the U.S. in 2024.
+Here’s where that damage has occurred the most.

 A house and truck after a heavy snowfall.